Cheating in online games: World-hacking

 World-hacking is a method or third-party program that enables a user to exploit bugs and to view more of a level than intended by the developer.

 A common aspect of real-time strategy games is the player's partial limitation or complete inability to see beyond the visibility range of individual game objects that are under their ownership (typically units and structures); this concept is controlled by a mechanism known as the fog of war.
 World-hacking usually enables the user to bypass this mechanism, either by removing it entirely and/or by rendering objects through the fog that would not normally be visible.
 In multiplayer modes, this allows for a distinct advantage against the other players who are subject to the intended settings.
 The advantage gained can be substantial, especially for the average real-time strategy games that rely on the rock paper scissors dynamic to balance out individual objects' varying strengths and weaknesses.

 World-hacking may also allow a player to see through solid or opaque objects and/or manipulate or remove textures, to know in advance when an opponent is about to come into targeting range from an occluded area.
 This can be done by making wall textures transparent, or modifying the game maps to insert polygonal holes into otherwise solid walls.
 This variation is commonly known as a "wallhack" since it basically allows to the player to see enemies through walls.
+(The term wallhack has since generalized to mean all forms of hacking that produce visual information, also known as extrasensory perception (ESP).)

 World-hacking relies on the fact that an FPS server usually sends raw positional information for all players in the game, and leaves it up to the client's 3D renderer to hide opponents behind walls, in plant foliage, or in dark shadows.
 If the game map rendering could be turned off completely, all players could be seen moving around in what appears to be empty space.
 Complete map hiding offers no advantage to a cheater as they would be unable to navigate the invisible map pathways and obstacles.
 However, if only certain surfaces are made transparent or removed, this leaves just enough of an outline of the world to allow the cheater still to navigate it easily.

 Asus released wireframe display drivers in 2001 that enabled players to use wallhacks, announcing the settings as "special weapons" that users could employ in multiplayer games.
 In a poll by the Online Gamers Association, 90% of its members were against the release of the drivers.

 Unsporting play

-Boosting / Win trading
+Boosting

 Players will set up multiple accounts to play against each other.
 Usually, the primary account will be allowed to win through a deliberate lack of resistance from the secondary account(s) due to those accounts being unplayed or those players agreeing to lose.
 Some players will reverse roles between games, giving each account an equal win–loss record.